 Final Thoughts

 Remote work is here to stay.
 Embrace it!
-Tools will continue to evolve to make remote working even more efficient.
-Plus, if you’re a small business owner, you get a whole other perk – your talent pool now widens to a global talent pool.
-A physical address is no longer a barrier to finding the best talent.
+Tools will continue to evolve, making it even more efficient for employees to work from home.
+Plus, if you’re a small business owner or employer, you get a whole other perk – your talent pool now widens to a diverse, global candidate pool.
+A physical address is no longer a priority or a barrier to finding the best talent around the world.

-And speaking of the talent pool… you may also find yourself with another set of challenges.
+And speaking of the talent pool, you may also find yourself with another set of challenges.
 Remote work might mean fewer lunches, happy hours, and conferences where schmoozers can schmooze.
 That will be a challenge for those employees whose main job skill is socializing or networking.
-People who succeed with remote working will be those who can produce results without needing face-to-face contact.
+People who succeed in remote work will be those who can produce results with high-level autonomy without needing face-to-face contact.
 You may find yourself re-evaluating what it means to be a productive team member, as simply just “showing up” isn’t going to cut it when you physically can’t show up.

-For additional self-guided resources, visit our complete guide to successful small business operations.
+For additional self-guided tips and resources, visit our complete guide to successful small business operations.